DavideM84/Raspberry-PwmFanControl/README.md

 ### ON_THRESOLD

-Above this temperature the FAN starting.
+Above this temperature the FAN start.
-When under FAN stop.
+When it drops below this value it switches off.

 ### Temps and Speed

-This two array indicate temperature inteval and fan speed to set.
+This two array indicate temperature interval and fan speed to set.

 Example:
 Temps:  [ 45, 55, 9999 ]